bgbennyboy/USB-Disk-Ejector/README.md

 **It can eject disks when Vista cant.** On Windows Vista, disks often cant be ejected because they have an open explorer window.
 Other versions of Windows will close any explorer windows belonging to a disk but Vista often doesnt – so USB Disk Ejector closes it before ejecting.

-**It can eject disks when Windows sometimes cant.** If any applications are running from a disk then Windows wont be able to eject it.
+**It can eject disks when Windows sometimes cant.** If any applications are running from a disk then Windows won't be able to eject it.
 USB Disk Ejector can detect and auto-close any applications running from the disk before ejecting.
 Please note this closes applications that were launched from the disk not applications that have opened a file on the disk.
-See the limitations section in the readme for more information.
+See the limitations section in the `readme` for more information.

 **It is small.** Less than 1.5MB (when UPX compressed)